NordicHPC/envkernel/README.md

   the spaces only once.
 To find what the strings should be, copy form some existing kernels.  `--kernel=NAME` includes shortcut for some popular kernels.
+* `--kernel-template`: An already-installed kernel name which is used as a template for the new envkernel.
+This is searched using the normal Jupyter search paths.
+This kernel json file is loaded and used as a template for all kernel options (`--language`, `--kernel-cmd`, etc).
+* `--env=NAME=VALUE`.
+Set these environment variables when running the kernel.
+These are actually just saved in the `kernel.json` file under the `env` key, which is used by Jupyter itself.
+So, this is just a shorthand for adding variables there, it is not used at the envkernel stage at all.

+Order of precedence of options (later in the list overrides earlier):
+`--kernel-template`, `--kernel`, `--kernel-cmd`, `--language`, `--python`, `--display-name`.